RodoJML/BIS10_RecipesWebApp_FinalProject/README.md

 ## Prep the Linux Server with all Apps needed
 All steps below are expected to be run in the linux server, once connected.
-* Command options are in case you are running a different server than red hat.
+Some commands have different options in case you are running a different server than red hat.

 ### Step 1
 Install Java command

-        Option 1: sudo dnf install java
+        sudo dnf install java
-        Option 2: sudo apt-get install java
+        sudo apt-get install java

 ### Step 2
 For security reasons, create a separate user for Tomcat server.